VasileiosMalt/CrabWithClawOS/README.md

 ## 4. Free LLM Provider Integration

 All tools listed above support OpenAI-compatible APIs, meaning they work with every free provider listed below via LiteLLM or direct configuration.
-CrabWithClawOS ships with a pre-configured `crab-keys` system and LiteLLM proxy config for all of these:
+OpenClawOS ships with a pre-configured `crab-keys` system and LiteLLM proxy config for all of these:

-### Free Providers — Pre-configured in CrabWithClawOS
+### Free Providers — Pre-configured in OpenClawOS

 | Provider | Free Tier Limits | Key Models | API Key URL |
 |----------|-----------------|------------|-------------|